SotonLM/Data-Engineering/src/division_1_academic/insructions.md

-# Data Cleaning
+# --------------- Data Cleaning -----------------------

 This stage determines which text from the raw data should be used to train the LLM.

 There are a bunch of things to clean from raw data - the main point is to extract the most relevent parts of text.

 The catch here is that not all raw documents can use the same cleaner (e.g. arxiv documents have content begin and end markers, where other sources wont have that).
-This is where configs come into place.

-Instead of writing several cleaner scripts, we can have a single cleaner script parsing a cleaner config file of choice.
+Hence, we want a cleaner script for each sourcing platform.

 Below is a list that we've come up with on what needs to be cleaned off, but if you discover anything else that should be on here, feel free to update this list.